Comilla Division: Administrative districts

 The Division will be subdivided into six districts (zilas) and thence into 59 sub-districts (upazilas).
-The six districts listed below comprise the north-western portion (37.6%) of the present Chittagong Division, while the remaining five districts (zilas) comprise the south-eastern portion (62.4%) being separated by the lower (or Bangladeshi) stretch of the Feni River.
+The six districts listed below compose the north-western portion (with 37.6% of the area, but 58.3% of the population) of the present Chittagong Division, while the remaining five districts (zilas) compose the south-eastern portion (62.4% of the area, 41.7% of the population), being separated by the lower (or Bangladeshi) stretch of the Feni River.